 I wish to complete and submit the application in hard copy, rather than online.

 You can download and print the forms online.
-At the bottom of the page, you will find a "Download Forms" box with links to PDF and Word versions of the application, along with important submission requirements and a copy of the press release form.
+At the bottom of the page, you will find a "Download Forms" box with links to PDFs of the application forms, along with important submission requirements and a copy of the press release form.